CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

 With a clear concept in place, we moved on to defining a simple yet functional Minimum Viable Product (MVP).
 Estimating development time at this stage was challenging, so we kept the scope minimal and allocated a week for bug fixes.
 To stay user-focused, one team member created a Figma flow illustrating the app’s pages and how they should behave based on user login status

 From this, the scrum masters created a Jira board with a backlog of all tasks to be completed for our MVP (and some stretch goals).
-We agreed on a tech stack (more on this later), and agreed on some ground rules (such as daily standups, a GitHub workflow etc.).
+We agreed on a tech stack (see below), and agreed on some ground rules (such as daily standups, a GitHub workflow etc.).

 ![JIRA board](/images/jira_board.PNG)